jpulakka/nordpool_diff/README.md

         nordpool_entity: sensor.nordpool_kwh_fi_eur_3_095_024
     ```

-   Modify the `nordpool_entity` value according to your exact entity value.
+   Modify the `nordpool_entity` value according to your exact nordpool entity ID.

 5. Restart HA again to load the configuration.
 Now you should see `nordpool_diff_triangle_10` sensor, where
-   the `triangle_10` part corresponds to optional parameters, explained below.
+   the `triangle_10` part corresponds to default values of optional parameters, explained below.

 ## Optional parameters

 Optional parameters to configure include `filter_length`, `filter_type` and `unit`, defaults are `10`, `triangle` and
-`"EUR/kWh/h"`, respectively:
+`EUR/kWh/h`, respectively:

  ```yaml
  sensor: